kohian/iris_production_project/README.md

 ## Summary

-Although this project uses the Iris dataset, it is designed to reflect how machine learning systems are built in production.
+Although this project uses the Iris dataset, it reflects how machine learning systems are built in production.

-It demonstrates a complete workflow including packaging, testing, containerization, CI/CD, and cloud-based training.
+It demonstrates:

+* cross-validation based evaluation
+* hyperparameter tuning workflows
+* retraining using optimal parameters
+* containerization and CI/CD
+* cloud-based training pipelines

-This is best understood as a deliberately over-engineered MLOps project focused on machine learning engineering practices rather than model complexity.
+This is a production-oriented MLOps project focused on system design rather than model complexity.